j-a-w-n/227/notes/two.md

 - Self Assessments:
 - Command line arguments, like in Jave, are all type string
 - Python has a 'pause' function, which waits for <CR> input.
+- Read "The Beautiful Heart of Python" in chapter 1.